ONNX Runtime for LLMs: Practical Acceleration Guide

 ]

-ONNX Runtime for LLM: onnxruntime-genai
+ONNX Runtime for LLMs: onnxruntime-genai

 import onnxruntime_genai as og

-params = og.GeneratorParams(model)
+params = og.GeneratorParams(og.Model("./phi3-mini-onnx/"))

 params.set_search_options(max_length=200, temperature=0.7)